alessiapetescia/Interaction-Prediction-between-Molecules-and-Metabolic-Pathways-with-ANNs/README.md

-# Interaction Prediction between Molecules and Metabolic Pathways with ANNs
+<divalign = "center"># Interaction Prediction between Molecules and Metabolic Pathways with ANNs</div>
 <hr />
 #<h3>Overview</h3>
 In this project, the interaction of a set of molecules with specifications